Two Questions You Should Ask Before Taking an At Home DNA Test

 For less than $100, companies are offering to look at a string of your DNA and tell you everything.
 Are you at risk of developing diabetes, cancer or arthritis?
 Where does your family come from?
 What are the chances you carry a harmful gene you could pass on to your children?

-As the cost for those tests have dropped, the information they can provide has exploded.
-At home testing has become big business.
+As the costs for those tests have dropped, the information they can provide has exploded.
+At-home testing has become a big business.
 In a scramble for all that money, companies have been marketing beyond what they can prove.
-Regulators have tried to stop the worst abusers, but things change so rapidly, it's hard to keep up.
+Regulators have tried to stop the worst abuses, but things change so rapidly, it's hard to keep up.

 According to the Food and Drug Administration and the Centers for Disease Control, at home or “...direct to consumer genetic tests aren’t a suitable substitute for a traditional health care evaluation.
 Medical exams that include conventional laboratory tests like blood chemistry and lipid profiles are a more appropriate starting point for diagnosing diseases and assessing preventive measures.”

 That doesn't mean the tests are worthless, you just have to understand what you're getting into.
 I'm adopted, so I didn't have any idea of my biological family's medical history.
 I took a test in 2015 to learn more about what my potential genetic risk factors might be.
 Turns out, a lot of the information the testing company gave me wasn't based on good science.
 However, because another person I was related to took the test, it did help me eventually find (and meet) my birth mother.

 Things worked out great for me, but there are huge pitfalls for someone who's not prepared.
 If you're considering taking a DNA test, here are two of the important things you should consider.